Technical-Faraz/SokobanGame/README.md

 # SokobanGame
 It is simply the popular game consist of one level.
+It is written in C++.